Allynwood Academy: Extracurricular programs

-The Family Foundation School's extracurricular programs include sports teams, drama productions, musical programs, an art department and a wide variety of clubs.
-Students also participate with members of the local community through religious associations, scouting, Rotary Club, Job Corps, the Sullivan County BOCES, and various other community service projects in the Hancock, NY area.
+The Family Foundation School's extracurricular programs included sports teams, drama productions, musical programs, an art department and a wide variety of clubs.
+Students also participated with members of the local community through religious associations, scouting, Rotary Club, Job Corps, the Sullivan County BOCES, and various other community service projects in the Hancock, NY area.

-The school's performing arts program presents full-scale musicals, drama productions, winter and spring choral concerts that are open to the public, and is a regular participant in the North American Music Festivals.
+The school's performing arts program presented full-scale musicals, drama productions, winter and spring choral concerts that were open to the public, and was a regular participant in the North American Music Festivals.

-In 2004 and 2005, the school's debating team won the Seventh annual Delaware-Otsego Bar Associations Forensic Speech Tournament, a regional debating competition.
+In 2004 and 2005, the school's debate team won the seventh annual Delaware-Otsego Bar Associations Forensic Speech Tournament, a regional debating competition.

 The school soccer team won the championship in the New York State Class D, Section IX Conference in 2005.

 In 2009, the school's Math Team earned an honorable mention in the 2009 Moody's Mega Math Challenge, for their presentation examining the effect of President Barack Obama's economic stimulus program on employment in the United States.